-The Trustee for both VEBA Trusts established to hold your Plan's assets is TIAA, FSB.
+The Trustee for both VEBA Trusts established to hold your Plan's assets is Alta Trust Company.
 The principal duties of the Trustee are to hold, invest and reinvest the Trust Fund in accordance with the direction provided by the Plan Sponsor and you and to make payments from the Trusts as directed by the Plan Sponsor.
-The Trustee also votes the shares of the Mutual Funds as directed by the Participants.